volkanakinpasa/getir-fe-assignment/README.md

 - Left filter bar, sorting, brands, tags can use once container with params.
 - IconChecked passing dublicated svg. (this must be refactored)
+- Add show hide icon on left side for xs, sm, md breakpoints
+- I used some common styles in common.styled.ts in order to re-use css. but haven't moved all classes in here.